nexus-rpc/sdk-go/README.md

 #### Get Operation Result

 The `GetOperationResult` method is used to deliver an operation's result inline.
-Similarly to `StartOperation`, this method should return an `OperationResponseSync` or fail with an `UnsuccessfulOperationError` to indicate completion or an `ErrOperationStillRunning` error to indicate that the operation is still running.
+Similarly to `StartOperation`, this method should return an `HandlerStartOperationResultSync` or fail with an `UnsuccessfulOperationError` to indicate completion or an `ErrOperationStillRunning` error to indicate that the operation is still running.
 The method may also return a `context.DeadlineExceeded` error to indicate that the operation is still running.